profrobwells/first-llm-classifier/docs/bulk-prompts.md

  'Minnesota Timberwolves': 'National Basketball Association (NBA)'}
 ```

-Though, as you batches get bigger, one common problem is that your number of inputs can fail to match your number of inputs.
+Though, as you batches get bigger, one common problem is that the number of outputs from the LLM can fail to match the number of inputs you provide.
 This problem may lessen as LLMs improve, but for now it's a good idea to limit to batches to a few dozen inputs and to verify that you're getting the right number back.

 {emphasize-lines="66-69"}
 ```python